heelermedia/dotnetcore-angular-bootstrap-4.1.0/README.md

 # dotnetcore-angular-bootstrap-4.1.0

-Update the asp.net core spa angular template to use the latest version of bootstrap
+Updated the asp.net core spa angular template to use the latest version of bootstrap